-Alcohol is also high in calories so it can lead to weight gain.
-It also lowers your inhibitions which might mean you find it harder to stick to your healthy eating plans when you have been drinking.
+Drinking alcohol can also lead to weight gain - both because it is high in calories, but also because people often find it harder to stick to your healthy eating plans when they've been drinking.

 How much can I drink?

-Most people don’t drink alcohol every day - but if you do, you should aim to have some days off.
-Just make sure you don’t increase the amount you drink on the other days.
+Most people don’t drink alcohol every day - but if you do, you should start having some days off.
 If you do drink as much as 14 units per week, spread this out evenly over three days or more.

-Drinking large amounts of alcohol in one go can cause additional damage to your body, so avoid heavy or ‘binge’ drinking – you can’t save up your units!
-If you drink too much, avoid alcohol for 48 hours to allow your body time to recover.
+Drinking large amounts of alcohol in one go can cause additional damage to your body, so avoid heavy or ‘binge’ drinking – you can’t save up your units.
+If you drink too much, avoid alcohol for at least 48 hours to allow your body time to recover

 How much is one unit of alcohol?